qt3uw/qt3softwaredocs/README.md

 Additionally, there are

   * Jena Systems's Piezo Actuator stage controlled via NIDAQ
-  * AOM switch controlled by TTL
+  * AOM driver controlled by TTL
-  * Microwave amplifier controlled by TTL
+  * Microwave switch controlled by TTL
   * Excelitas SPCM photon detector, which
     * produces 50 ns TTL pulse output / photon
     * connects via BNC to digital input on NIDAQ

 The `qt3utils` software configures readout of NIDAQ and can return raw counts or count rates of the input TTL signal from the SPCM.
-The SPCM can be swapped out for any photon detector that delivers TTL pulses over BNC.

-Finally, TTL pulses are also used to provide
+Finally, TTL pulses provided by the QC Sapphire (or Pulse Blaster) are used to provide

  * clock signal
  * trigger signal